benderTheCrime/eslint-plugin-benderthecrime/README.md

     Requires that only imports and definitions come before export statements.
 This also implies that imports must be defined at the top of the module.

+* `import-occurrence-order`:

+    Requires that imports are listed in the order in which they are used.
+This rule takes an optional second argument which has a property "ignoreImportGroups" which will ignore ordering of import groups separated by a newline:

+    ```json
+    {
+        "rules": {
+            "benderthecrime/import-occurrence-order": [
+                2,
+                {
+                    "ignoreImportGroups": false
+                }
+            ]
+        }
+    }
+    ```

 * `limit-object-expression-prop-count`:

     Limits the number of properties allowed in an object literal definition.